20tab/UnrealEnginePython/README.md

 NOTE: always run your project from a terminal so you can see startup logs (they are really useful when building the plugin the first time, if you cannot build the plugin, open an issue on github pasting the related log lines).

-If you want to use python2 just edit the Source/UnrealEnginePython/UnrealEnginePython.Build.cs file and change the pythonHome string to "python27" (ensure to have the python2.7-dev package installed).
+If you want to use python2 (or another specific version) just edit the Source/UnrealEnginePython/UnrealEnginePython.Build.cs file and change the pythonHome string accordingly (ensure to have the python2.7-dev package installed).

-If you want to use an alternative python installation, go to the end of UnrealEnginePython.Build.cs, and change the paths of includes and libpython accordingly

 Upgrade the plugin on Linux
 ---------------------------